Likud: Sharon and Kadima split

 Sharon's Disengagement Plan alienated him from some Likud supporters and fragmented the party.
 He faced several serious challenges to his authority shortly before his departure.
 The first was in March 2005, when he and Netanyahu, then his finance minister, proposed a budget plan that met fierce opposition from the opposition and parties to the Likud's right.
 The plan passed the Knesset's finance committee by a one-vote margin, before being approved by the Knesset by a wider margin later that month.
 The second was in September 2005, when Sharon's critics in the Likud, led by Netanyahu, forced a vote in the Likud's central committee on a proposal for an early leadership election, which was defeated by 52% to 48%.
 In November, Sharon's opponents within the Likud joined with the opposition to prevent the appointment of three of his associates to the Cabinet, successfully preventing the appointment of two.

 On 20 November 2005 Labor announced its withdrawal from Sharon's governing coalition following the election of the left-wing Amir Peretz as its leader.
 On 21 November 2005, Sharon announced he would be leaving the Likud and forming a new centrist party, Kadima.
 The new party included both Likud and Labor supporters of unilateral disengagement.
 Sharon also announced that an election would take place in early 2006.
 Seven candidates had declared themselves as contenders to replace Sharon as leader: Netanyahu, Uzi Landau, Shaul Mofaz, Yisrael Katz, Silvan Shalom and Moshe Feiglin.
 Landau and Mofaz later withdrew, the former in favour of Netanyahu and the latter to join Kadima.

 Netanyahu's second term

 Netanyahu went on to win a leadership election to replace Sharon in December, obtaining 44.4% of the vote.
-Shalom came in a second with 33%, while far-right candidate Moshe Feiglin achieved 12.4% of the vote.
+Silvan Shalom came in second with 33%, while far-right candidate Moshe Feiglin achieved 12.4% of the vote.
 Due to Shalom's performance, Netanyahu guaranteed him the second place on the party's list of Knesset candidates.
 Polls before the 2006 election showed a substantial reduction in the Likud's support, with Kadima achieving a dominant polling lead.